usual-one/JSONViewer/README.md

 JSON Reader & Viewer for BMSTU OPP course

 ### Description
-JSON Reader & Viewer is able to read and view [JSON](wikipedia.org/wiki/JSON) files in simple and beautiful form.
-If JSON file is invalid in some way, program is able to suggest solutions for this problem and solve it by itself.
+JSON Reader & Viewer is able to read and view [JSON](https://www.json.org/json-en.html) files in simple and beautiful form.
+If JSON file is invalid in some way, program will warn about it.
+Also auto formatting is available if no errors occurred.

 ### Languages & utils
 This project uses